2019 was an inspiring year.

 Two weeks after our Mother and Daughter exhibition at OMA, we, together with assistance of artist Eugenie Rojas Garcias, did a body paint on model Leslie Logue-Vapons for the 2nd Annual Alive Show held at the newly renovated City Arts Factory in downtown Orlando FL.
 The theme of our body art was rebirth.
 Beginning on our model's back was death, represented by a figure turned into stone and crumbling back into the earth to nurture in turn, the delicate Pinks and Queen Anne Lace flowers growing up her legs.
 Above the stone figure, is their heart, now silent, but from which has emerged their soul, represented by a phoenix.
 On our model's front are painted traditional symbols of rebirth and life, represented by unicorns, orbs and butterflies.

 Michele also exhibited the painting, Beauty Multiplied, at the Alive show.
+She is an exceptionally multi talented artisan with numerous fine art paintings, custom murals and body art exhibitions to her credit.

 Sold at the 2018 art show was this 16 x 20" original oil titled After the Storm.
-The painting will make its new home in New England.

 2018 Gallery Show Project